Free Democratic Party: 2013 federal election

 The FDP last won a directly elected seat in 1990, in Halle—the only time it has won a directly elected seat since 1957.
 The party's inability to win directly elected seats came back to haunt it at the 2013 election, in which it came up just short of the 5% threshold.
 With no directly elected seats, the FDP was shut out of the Bundestag for the first time since 1949.
 After the previous chairman Philipp Rösler then resigned, Christian Lindner took over the leadership of the party.

 2014 European and state elections

-In the 2014 European parliament elections, the FDP received 3.4% of the national vote (986,253 votes in total) and returned 3 MEPs.
+In the 2014 European parliament election, the FDP received 3.4% of the national vote (986,253 votes in total) and returned 3 MEPs.
 In the 2014 Brandenburg state election the party experienced a 5.8% down-swing and lost all their representatives in the Brandenburg state parliament.
 In the 2014 Saxony state election, the party experienced a 5.2% down-swing, again losing all of its seats.
 In the 2014 Thuringian state election a similar phenomenon was repeated with the party falling below the 5% threshold following a 5.1% drop in popular vote.